acviana/vercel-nextjs-blog/pages/posts/2024-10-07-weekly-update.md

 Here are some other things that have caught my interest this week.

 - **Python 3.13 features:** Python 3.13 was released on 2024-10-08.
 I recently wrote about some new (to me) Python features I had missed so I was curious to check out what’s new in this release.
 I found a nice overview on this [Real Python Podcast episode](https://realpython.com/podcasts/rpp/223/) which includes links to all the relevant feature PEPs.
-- **Inline Functions:** In another call-back to a recent post I was talking about “taste” in programming, which I loosely defined as being something a little more granular than TODO.
+- **Inline Functions:** In another call-back to a recent post I was talking about “taste” in programming, which I loosely defined as being something a little more granular than design patterns.
 This [post on inline functions](http://number-none.com/blow/john_carmack_on_inlined_code.html) from John Carmack and the associated [Hacker News discussion](https://news.ycombinator.com/item?id=41758371) and when to be inconsistent is exactly the kind of thing I’ve been thinking about.
-- **The MANIAC:** I’ve been working on this [audiobook](https://www.penguinrandomhouse.com/books/725022/the-maniac-by-benjamin-labatut/) about the life and impact of John von Neumann which covers everything from his work on the incompleteness theorem with Godel through to recent Nobel Prize winner Demis Hassabis and Lee Sedol's legendary Go match against AlphaGo.
+- **The MANIAC:** I’ve been working on this [audiobook](https://www.penguinrandomhouse.com/books/725022/the-maniac-by-benjamin-labatut/) about the life and work of John von Neumann.
+Written in a semi-fictional voice, the book covers everything from his work on the incompleteness theorem with Godel through the impact of his work on recent Nobel Prize winner Demis Hassabis and Lee Sedol's legendary Go match against AlphaGo.